Constructing my pixelated alter-ego is the most productive thing I've done in months.

 Sim Abby isn't too different from Real Abby, really—only a little bit better.
 We look very much alike, right down to our tiny bangs.
 Sim Abby is an Arts Critic, sort of like Real Abby, except Sim Abby makes about 1000 Simoleons a day and lives in a very cute one-bedroom apartment.
 The New York City job market and real estate are quaking.

 Sim Abby's three traits are Music Lover, Good, and Vegetarian, because I decided that for the sake of my mission I would completely overlook all of my poor traits in real life.
 Sim Abby has maxed out the Writing and Charisma skills (social anxiety doesn't exist in The Sims 4), and she has achieved the "Friend of the World" aspiration, which is the aspiration most in-line with Real Abby's debilitating fear of being disliked by everybody she comes in contact with.

-Because Real Abby hasn't so much as made eye contact with a cute boy in a bar since early March, I decided to give Sim Abby a boyfriend named Spencer.
+Because Real Abby hasn't so much as made eye contact with a cute boy in a bar since March of 2020, I decided to give Sim Abby a boyfriend named Spencer.
 Spencer is your textbook emo boy, with messy dark hair, full tattoo sleeves, and a nose piercing that says, "Have fun telling your therapist about me!"